-This article is part of the Cast From Clay How To series for policy organisations.
+This article is part of the Cast From Clay How-to webinar series for policy organisations.
+Watch Aidan run through the 6 steps to setting up a paid social media campaign in this recorded presentation.

 In the last 5 or 6 years it has become harder to get cut-through with organic social media content alone.